Skip to main content

 Itasca County, MinnesotaLimited DataOligotrophic

-Eurasian watermilfoil is established at South Twin Lake, which can dampen recreational access and pressure the native plant community.
+Eurasian watermilfoil has been documented at South Twin Lake, requiring shoreline management to keep dense mats from crowding native vegetation.
 Walleye are documented at South Twin Lake, one of 13 fish species on record for the lake.
 The lake lacks a documented public access point, so visitor use is limited.
-The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.
+Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2022-08-14.
 Grade methodology: LakeGrade methodology.